Yoshitomo Hori: Attempted murder

 After being kicked out of Hinoe's house, Hori contacted Otsu and moved in with her and her mother at their house in central Nagoya.
 At that time, due to his back pain, his brothers reduced his workload, allowing Hori to frequent the local pachinko parlors, eventually resorting to him borrowing salaries in advance and changing his savings.
 About two years later, Otsu became pregnant, causing anxiety for Hori, as he could accidentally mention the double murder in Hekinan.
 To the couple's shock, Otsu had a miscarriage, which caused her to develop panic disorder.
 In order to avoid grief, Hori began spending much of his time gambling at pachinko parlors.

 In the summer of 2004, the pair were hanging out a bar when Hori, who by then had quit gambling, started getting invested in playing darts.
 Proving to be quite skilled at it, he started playing professionally.
 About a year later, he started going to pachinko parlors again, and in June 2006, he quit his job due to a feud with his brother and worsening back pain.
 On July 7, he also reunited with a female classmate from junior high school, whom he eventually started dating.
 Around this time, Hori recalled that there was a house in Moriyama on which he had worked two years prior, where the sole occupant was a 69-year-old woman.
 Thinking that it would be easy to rob, he approached Sato with an offer to help him out.
 On July 20, the two men went to the house under the guise of conducting a building inspection, whereupon they wrapped the woman's face and neck with tape.
 Afterwards, one of the two (it has never been conclusively determined whom) started strangling her, causing her serious injuries.
 When the victim was found, she had to be hospitalized for 56 days, but eventually recovered.
 Upon inspecting the crime scene, investigators found that the assailants had stolen 25,000 yen and 12 other items totalling 380,000 yen.

 Following this incident, Hori pawned the victim's wallet and jewels, and later gave a necklace to his new girlfriend.
-He continued to go to pachinko parlors and darts bars, but due to growing dissatisfaction with his former classmate, a drug abuser who thew temper tantrums and often beat her children, he put out a deposit on her two children totalling 1.1 million yen.
+He continued to go to pachinko parlors and darts bars, but due to growing dissatisfaction with his former classmate, a drug abuser who threw temper tantrums and often beat her children, he put out a deposit on her two children totalling 1.1 million yen.
 He used this money on Otsu and for his gambling expenses, but the scam was revealed in January 2007, and he was forced to work as a carpenter's apprentice to pay it off.
 However, Hori eventually refused to work any further, and on February 27, he withdrew 1.7 million yen from the woman's credit card.
 On March 2, she discovered this scheme and kicked him out, with Hori promising to pay her 100,000 yen each month, but was unable to do so and was left heavily in debt.